andrewhathaway/Winterfell/README.md

 	}]
 }
 ```

+The `validateOn` property is used to dictate when to validate the field.
+The default for this is `blur`, which results in the field being validated when the user unfocusses from the field.
+You can also set this field to `change` which will validate the field as the user types, or changes their answer.
+Setting `validateOn` to `submit` will result in the field being validated when the next or submit button being pressed and only then.

 Validations are handled via the [Validator](https://www.npmjs.com/package/validator) package on npm.
 In the `validations` key item, you can set your types of validation for the field.
 The `type` must be a method on the Validator package, or a custom defined method.